 How Tall Are People Around the World?
 Global Averages for Height, Weight, and BMI by Country

-At the other end, nations in South Asia and Southeast Asiaโsuch as Bangladesh, India, Cambodia, and Indonesiaโtend to have the shortest averages, with male height hovering around 1.65 meters and women often under 1.55 meters.
+On the other end of the scale, South and Southeast Asian countries like Bangladesh, India, Cambodia, and Indonesia have the shortest averages.
+Men there are around 1.65 meters, while women are usually under 1.55 meters.

 Country